hddm-devs/hddm/docs/intro.rst

     Basic graphical hierarchical model implemented by HDDM for estimation of the drift-diffusion model.

-Individual graphical nodes are distributed as follows:
+Individual graphical nodes are distributed as follows.

 .. math::